learn-co-curriculum/react-hooks-use-effect/README.md

 - Component rendering
 - useEffect called

-So we are now able to run some extra code as a _side effect_ any time our component is rendered.
+So we are now able to run some extra code as a **side effect** any time our component is rendered.

 > By using this Hook, you tell React that your component needs to do something
 > after render.
 React will remember the function you passed (we’ll refer to it
-> as our “effect”), and call it later after performing the DOM updates. --
-> [React docs on the useEffect hook][use-effect-hook]
+> as our “effect”), and call it later after performing the DOM updates. &mdash; > [React docs on the useEffect hook][use-effect-hook]

 Let's add some state into the equation, and see how that interacts with our `useEffect` hook.